-A new study conducted by economists at three universities shows that bankruptcy filings in Los Angeles and across the country spike after tax season.
+A new study conducted by economists at three universities shows that bankruptcy filings in Woodland Hills and across the country spike after tax season.

-Researchers at the University of Chicago‚ Columbia University and Washington University in St. Louis found that the reason for this phenomenon is that it does cost money upfront to file for a Los Angeles bankruptcy.
+Researchers at the University of Chicago‚ Columbia University and Washington University in St. Louis found that the reason for this phenomenon is that it does cost money upfront to file for a Woodland Hills bankruptcy.
 On average‚ it cost about $1‚500.
 That figure actually represents an increase of about 5 percent from 2001.

 That’s because the Bankruptcy Abuse Prevention and Consumer Protection Act‚ passed in 2004‚ increased the cost for administrative and legal fees needed to file for bankruptcy.
 The law also required individuals to cover the cost of their own credit counseling before they could file as well.
 The idea was to curb abuses of the bankruptcy system‚ but it had latent effect of making it somewhat more difficult for average Americans to file.
 It also came at a really bad time – just prior to the burst of the housing bubble.